25 Simple Ways To Adopt A French Lifestyle From Anywhere

 8. Shop Seasonally and Locally

 Growing up, I spent most of my summers in France.
-Every Sunday, we’d walk the open-air market and my grandmother would plan our meals based on what looked good.
+Every Sunday, we’d walk the open-air market and my grandmother would plan our meals based on what was in season and what looked best.
 Produce was fresh, local, and full of flavor.

-If you have a farmer’s market nearby, make it a part of your rhythm.
-If not, shop what’s in season at your grocery store and seek out local brands where possible.
+How to: If you have a farmer’s market nearby, make it part of your weekly rhythm.
+If not, shop what’s in season at your grocery store and choose local brands when possible.
+Look into seasonal produce boxes from local co-ops or use an app like The Seasonal Food Guide to see what’s fresh in your area.
+You’ll discover that food tastes better — and cooking feels easier — when you follow the seasons.

 Assortment of Vegetables at the Farmer's Market